cwchentw/lightweight-cms/content/write-posts.md

 <p>Another paragraph with some text.</p>
  ```

-Because mdcms renders web pages for you, you don't require to write everything from scratch.
+Because Lightweight CMS renders web pages for you, you don't require to write everything from scratch.

 ## Write Titles for Posts